Skip to Content

 Updating LearnHouse

 Use the built-in update command.
-It pulls the target image, rewrites the image tag in docker-compose.yml, restarts the stack, and prompts for database migrations.
+It backs up your database, pulls the new image, migrates uploaded content to a persistent volume, restarts the stack, and applies database migrations.

 # Update to the latest version